sarahciston/codingcare/posts/guide.md

 Maybe all this tinkering doesn't feel "important" or "relevant" enough?
 Don't worry about that yet.
 Tinkering is a transferrable, lifelong skill:

 >"If you can teach students how to break one part critically, then they can go off and break other parts on their own in their career.

->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab
+—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab {: .quote .attrib }

 <div class="play-along box" markdown="1">